immunefi-team/Bounty_Boosts/ZeroLend/29288 - [SC - Critical] all NFTs can be stolen by calling VestedZeroNFT....md

 # all NFTs can be stolen by calling VestedZeroNFT::split()

-Submitted on Wed Mar 13 2024 05:27:54 GMT-0400 (Atlantic Standard Time) by @EricTee for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 13th 2024 at 11:27:54 UTC by @EricTee for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29288